corycaywood/grunt-create-print-logo/README.md

 # grunt-create-print-logo

-> Creates a print version of a logo image.
-The task will attempt to reverse any white pixel areas that are touching transparency.
+> Creates a print version of a PNG logo image.
+The task will intelligently reverse any white pixel areas that are touching transparency.

 ## Getting Started
 This plugin requires Grunt ``